.HC File Extension

 As part of developing TempleOS, Davis also developed the Holy C programming language.
 Holy C is a variant of the C programming language that is used only by TempleOS.
 Those who create TempleOS programs write those programs in Holy C, and they save and distribute their work in HC files.

-How do I open an HC file?
+How to open an HC file

 While you can open and edit a Holy C source code file in any text editor, HC files are meant to be edited, compiled, and run within the TempleOS operating system.
 TempleOS includes its own source code editor that allows developers to open, edit, and create HC files.